admantium-sg/kubernetes-kops-terraform/README.md

 ## Customization

-The configuration of a `kops` Kubernetes cluster is contained om a YAML file.
-You can configure the Kubernetes version and many otther aspects of your cluster, check the [kops documentation](https://kops.sigs.k8s.io/cluster_spec/).
+The configuration of a `kops` Kubernetes cluster is contained in a YAML file.
+You can configure the Kubernetes version and many other aspects of your cluster, check the [kops documentation](https://kops.sigs.k8s.io/cluster_spec/).

 Run this command...